davefang1030/DripGardenCompounder/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To use the tool, first we need to set up configuration file which includes your wallet address, referral address you used, and private key.
 Use the following command to generate a template configure file.
+The command below generate a template json file named "drip_garden.json" in the directory your are running the command.
    ```sh
    python DripGardenCompounder.py --gencfg ./drip_garden.json
    ```
 Now use your favoriate text editor to modify the json file generated.
-<li> Change YOUR_WALLET_ADDRESS to your wallet address.</li>
+<li> Change YOUR_WALLET_ADDRESS in the json file to your wallet address.</li>
-<li> Change "" with referral address to the referral address you used.
+<li> Change "" in the json file with referral address to the referral address you used.
 If you don't have referral, skip.</li>
-<li> Change YOUR_PRIVATE_KEY to your private key exported from your wallet.
-Should be a string of 64 hex characters.</li>
+<li> Change YOUR_PRIVATE_KEY in your json file to your private key exported from your wallet.
+Should be a string of 64 hex characters.
+Prepend it with 0x</li>
 <br>
 To get private key for your wallet, go to [metamask faq](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key'>).
 Becuase the config file contains private key, please don't put file in public drive or public computer. <b>Guard this file!!!</b> The finished json file should look like the following: